Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Model Formulation

 \section{Model Formulation}

 Our long-term mine planning problem is defined in terms of a set of mines connected by rail to blending junctions.
-Each mine contains a set of pits, where each pit is composed of a set of blocks.
-A block contains a set of parcels of different material types, including high grade, low grade and waste.
+Each mine contains a set of pits, and each pit a set of blocks.
+A block contains parcels of different material types, including high grade, low grade and waste.
 The optimization problem aims to find a yearly block extraction sequence that maximizes the net present value of multiple products.
-Extracted material flows through a network composed of different elements--such as crushers, stockpiles, and processing plants--transforming ore into products.
-Saleable products are defined by different grade (blending) constraints, imposing minimum and maximum levels on a range of mineral elements.
-We take into account maximum mining rate constraints based on equipment capacities, and flow network node limits such as crusher and stockpile capacities.
-Finally, in some particular cases, mines have to contribute to a yearly minimum production imposed by joint venture exploitation and contractual agreements.
+Extracted material flows through a network composed of different elements -- such as crushers, stockpiles, and processing plants -- transforming ore into multiple products.